gerteck/SimpleFakeFaceClassifier/README.md

-All credit and reference materials from DSTA Hackathon Workshop Organisers.
-Adapted to operate localy on PyCharm
+Credit and reference materials from DSTA Hackathon Workshop Organisers.
+Adapted to operate locally on PyCharm